Invasive lobular breast cancer is the second most common type of breast cancer.

 Invasive lobular breast cancer means that the cancer started in the cells that line the lobules and has spread into the surrounding breast tissue.
 The lobules are the glands that make milk when breastfeeding.

-Remember that if your doctor has told you that you have lobular carcinoma in situ (LCIS), you do not have invasive lobular breast cancer.
+Remember that if your doctor has told you that you have lobular carcinoma in situ (LCIS), you don't have invasive lobular breast cancer.
 These are two different things.

 About invasive lobular breast cancer

-Male breast cancer is rare.
-It is very unusual for a man to have an invasive lobular type of breast cancer.
+Breast cancer is very rare in men.
+It is also very unusual for a man to have an invasive lobular type of breast cancer.

-Invasive lobular breast cancer does not always form a firm lump.
-You may have a thickened area of breast tissue instead of a definite lump.
+Invasive lobular breast cancer doesn't always form a firm lump.
+You are more likely to have a thickened area of breast tissue.

 Possible symptoms include: